 - minimum of two tutors must be involved in internal assessment for higher level qualifications except LC-L4, CBT-L5 and OPCP-L5 which only require one. - maximum of 16 candidates

-&lt;sup>2 Until this information is received, we will not be able to approve this registration and the candidates will not be entered for any assessment.
-Please contact the exams department exams@cpcab.co.uk if your candidate group is smaller than the minimum requirements.
+2 Until this information is received, we will not be able to approve this registration.
+Please contact exams@cpcab.co.uk if your candidate group is smaller than the minimum requirements.